Recursive Model-agnostic Inverse Dynamics of Serial Soft-Rigid Robots: Recursive Formulation of the Equations of Motion

-which can be computed using the differential kinematics and $\calFv_{i}^{*}$. \begin{remark} All the inertial terms are functions of $\qv_{i}, \dqv_{i}$ and $\ddqv_{i}$ and their functional expression can be computed offline once the kinematic model of the body and its mass density are known.
+\begin{remark} All the inertial terms are functions of $\qv_{i}, \dqv_{i}$ and $\ddqv_{i}$ and their functional expression can be computed offline once the kinematic model of the body and its mass density are known.
 When a closed-form expression for the above integrals is not available, numerical integration techniques, such as the Gaussian quadrature rule, must be used.
 Since the numerical approximation of integrals is a distinct research area and not the focus of this work, we refer the reader to~\cite{davis2007methods} and the references therein for an introduction to the topic.
-For the numerical results presented in the following, the integrals have been implemented through Gaussian quadrature rules with Legendre polynomials bases. \end{remark} Combining~\eqref{eq:Q_{j}^{*} M expression}, Lemma~\ref{lemma:velocities}, Theorem~\ref{theorem:recurisive M} and the above expressions for ${}^{i}\calFv_{i}^{*}$, ${}^{i}\calTv_{i}^{*}$ and ${}^{i}\piv_{i}^{*}$, it follows that $\Qm$ can be computed -- and so Problem~\ref{problem:IDP} solved -- recursively using Algorithm~\ref{alg:Kane inverse recursive general}.
+For the numerical results presented in the following, the integrals have been implemented through Gaussian quadrature rules with Legendre polynomials bases. \end{remark} Combining all the above results, $\Qm$ can be computed -- and so Problem~\ref{problem:IDP} solved -- recursively using Algorithm~\ref{alg:Kane inverse recursive general}.
 Analogous to the rigid body case~\citep{featherstone2014rigid}, the procedure involves a forward and a backward step.
-In the forward step, $\qv$ and its time derivatives are used to compute velocities and accelerations, enabling the evaluation of ${}^{i}\calFv_{i}^{*}$, ${}^{i}\calTv_{i}^{*}$ and ${}^{i}\piv_{i}^{*}$.
-In the backward step, the generalized inertial force is computed by projecting the inertial terms in the configuration space.
-This is achieved using~\eqref{eq:Q_{j}^{*} M expression} and its recursive formulation given by~\eqref{eq:M_{jl} recursive expression}--\eqref{eq:M_{jl} recursive expression update}.
+In the forward step, $\qv$ and its time derivatives are used to compute velocities and accelerations, enabling the evaluation of ${}^{i}\calFv_{i}^{*}$, ${}^{i}\calTv_{i}^{*}$ and ${}^{i}\piv_{i}^{*}$. \review{At the same time, also the configuration space projectors $\parv{{}^{i}\vv_{i}}{\dqv_{i}}$ and $\parv{{}^{i}\omegav_{i}}{\dqv_{i}}$ are computed.} In the backward step, the generalized inertial force is computed by projecting the inertial terms in the configuration space.
+This is achieved using~\eqref{eq:Qm_{j} M expression star} and the recursive expression for ${}^{i}\Fv_{i}^{*}$ and ${}^{i}\Tv_{i}^{*}$ given by~\eqref{eq:M_{jl} recursive expression update}.
 The computational complexity grows linearly with the number of bodies, as formalized below. \begin{corollary} The computational complexity of Algorithm~\ref{alg:Kane inverse recursive general} is $O(N)$. \end{corollary} \begin{proof} From Lemma~\ref{lemma:velocities}, ~\eqref{eq:inertia force} and~\eqref{eq:int r x ddpi}--\eqref{eq:int dri ddpi}, the cost of the forward step in Algorithm~\ref{alg:Kane inverse recursive general} is $O(N)$.
 Similarly, given the recursive form of $\calMv_{i}$ in Theorem~\ref{theorem:recurisive M} the computational complexity of the backward step is $O(N)$.
-Recall indeed that $\calMv_{i}$ can be evaluated backward through $\Fv_{i}^{*}$ and $\Tv_{i}^{*}$, which are in turn computed from the differential kinematics, $\calFv_{i}^{*}$ and $\calTv_{i}^{*}$. \end{proof} In the case where the system contains only rigid bodies, the ID for rigid robots are immediately recovered, as expected. \begin{remark} Similar to ID algorithms for rigid robots~\citep{featherstone2014rigid}, Algorithm~\ref{alg:Kane inverse recursive general} is suitable for parallelization.
-In particular, the relative kinematic and dynamic terms can be evaluated in a parallel loop, before execution of the forward and backward steps.
-The computation of these terms is the most demanding as requires the evaluation of highly nonlinear functions. \end{remark}
+Recall indeed that $\calMv_{i}$ can be evaluated backward through $\Fv_{i}^{*}$ and $\Tv_{i}^{*}$, which are in turn computed from the differential kinematics, $\calFv_{i}^{*}$ and $\calTv_{i}^{*}$. \end{proof} \review{To better illustrate Algorithm~\ref{alg:Kane inverse recursive general} and its computational advantages over the EL approach, we present flow diagrams for both methods in Appendix~\ref{appendix:EL comparison flow}.} \review{ \begin{example*}[(Continuation)] According to~\eqref{eq:inertia force} and~\eqref{eq:int r x ddpi}–\eqref{eq:int dri ddpi}, the inertial terms required by Algorithm~\ref{alg:Kane inverse recursive general} are derived from the kinematics and the body mass density.
+Assuming the latter has a unitary value, and after some simplifications, the inertial force and torque can be expressed as